-Is cannabis and CBD medicine a suitable option for the well-being of your dog or cat?
+Is CBD a suitable option for the well-being of your dog or cat?

 Any creature with a backbone (classified as a chordate) has an endocannabinoid system.
 The Kingdom of Chordata includes birds, fish, amphibians, reptiles, and mammals, including house pets.
 Many animal owners handle their dear pets like family members.
 When a dog or a cat gets ill and conventional alternatives don’t work, people seek choices.
 In the realm of natural treatment, cannabis for animals seems like a legitimate botanical pathway to explore.

 There is limited research on cats and dogs when it comes to CBD or cannabis in general.
 Are cannabis products safe for animals?
 Does marijuana and hemp affect pets similarly to humans?
 Many pet owners are searching for something to maintain their animal’s health.
 Still, there is minimal quality control concerning the numerous pet-focused CBD products obtainable in the medical marijuana industry and the hemp industry.
 Unfortunately there aren’t many esteemed, educated individuals who can give professional leadership on cannabinoid therapies for pets.

 To encourage pet owners to become better informed about the use of cannabis for their four-legged friends, we spoke with an integrative medicine veterinarian.
 They consider cannabis to be part of a holistic approach to animal medicine.
 Due to marijuana’s illegal Schedule I status, veterinarians cannot sign letters of support for their clients or tell them where to purchase cannabis medicine.
 But they can speak about the benefits of hemp-derived CBD therapeutics for pets.